Meet Stephen P. Will

 I do think more people are doing wills.
 There is probably more education and recognition out there about the importance of wills and estate planning.
 People are being encouraged to get their ducks in a row before they need them.
 Others have experienced what happens when estate planning is not done and they don’t want to put that burden on their children.

 I’d say the driving force for estate planning is about an orderly transition of your assets at your death.
 I do think that anyone who has a family with children and any real form of assets probably needs an estate plan regardless of age.
-This includes advanced medical directives, healthcare powers of attorney, general powers of attorney, a complete plan so that there can be an orderly transition at your death to your beneficiaries at the least cost possible.
+This includes advanced medical directives, healthcare powers of attorney, general powers of attorney, and a complete plan so that there can be an orderly transition at your death to your beneficiaries at the least cost possible.

 What is the most rewarding thing about being an attorney?